VoidCU/Fashion-Kathmandu/README.md

 # Fashion-Kathmandu

-# All Rights Belogs to ELytra solutions
+# All Rights Belongs to ELytra solutions